 Key man insurance (also known as key person insurance or key person protection) is an insurance policy a business can take out to protect itself against financial loss due to a key person in their business dying or being diagnosed with a critical illness.

-Key man cover is term insurance and will pay out a cash lump sum if the named key person dies or becomes critically ill within the term of the policy.
+Key man cover is term insurance and will pay out a cash lump sum if the named key person dies.
+Some providers may offer this on a critical illness basis too.

 How do you define someone as a key person?

 A key person would be defined as someone who plays a vital role in the financial success of a company.
 It may be a founder or the person who sets the business strategy, or a top salesman responsible for bringing in profitable business.
 It might even be your technology guru who knows things no-one else in the company understands.

 Owned for, and paid by the employer, any claim made against the policy will be paid out to the employer.

 - The company takes out a policy on the key employee

 - The company pays for the premiums and is the beneficiary of the insurance policy in the event of a claim being made

 - If the insured employee dies within the term of the policy (or is diagnosed with a critical illness if this is also insured), the company will receive the payout